HISTORY

 To this end the primary focus of TASCA has been to provide and support water testing and water chlorination necessary to ensure that new and existing water systems provide uncontaminated potable water.
 TASCA does not construct water systems; this is done by other organizations.
 TASCA has applied its expertise in microbiology, laboratory management and public health to develop and support the infrastructure necessary for the maintenance of these water systems.

-During the development of The Manual Chlorinator it was always our intention and desire to spread the technology of the Chlorinator freely.
+During the development of The Manual Chlorinator it was our intention and desire to spread the technology of the Chlorinator freely.
 Clean water could be available to many countries with a simple proven technology to decontaminate drinking water.
 After field trials proved that the chlorinator worked as designed, we initiated projects in both Honduras and Guatemala as the beginning of our international efforts.
-However analysis of projects in both countries concluded our efforts were unsuccessful.
+However analysis of projects in both countries concluded that our efforts would not meet our goals of community owned chlorinators.

-One of the advantages of Nicaraguan water projects is that when rural water systems were built, many by UNICEF, the communities were required to have Water and Sanitation Committees (CAPS).
+When rural water systems were built in the northern provinces of Nicaragua by UNICEF, the communities were required to have Water and Sanitation Committees (CAPS).
 These Committee members maintain the water systems and each household agrees to a small monthly fee to maintain and support a fund for water system repair by the CAPS.
 This fee also covers the cost of the chlorine tablets used in The Manual Chlorinator.

-Members of CTI demonstrating The Manual Chlorinator to a Guatemalan government official.
+Members of CTI – CEO Bruce Humphreys, Charles Taflin, and Fred Jacob demonstrating The Manual Chlorinator to a Guatemalan government official.
 Jalapa, Guatemala, 2004.

 Laboratory technician filtering water samples to test for contamination, Matagalpa lab.
 2003.

 Our approach has been to engage in long-term collaboration with governmental organizations, such as the Nicaraguan Ministry of Health (MINSA) and the Nicaraguan Water Ministry (ENACAL/DAR.)
-Within these organizations we collaborate with lab technicians and health care providers who are intelligent, dedicated, and enthusiastic.
-TASCA established a scholarship program to improve the qualifications of public health workers, and also provided laboratory equipment to maintain and strengthen the laboratory infrastructure as far as possible.
-We have lent our expertise and experience to provide technical consultation and training on a continuing basis.
+Within these organizations we collaborate with lab technicians and health care providers who are dedicated, and enthusiastic.
+TASCA established a scholarship program to improve the qualifications of public health workers, and also provided laboratory equipment to maintain and strengthen the laboratory infrastructure.
+We have lent our expertise and experience in providing technical consultation and training on a continuing basis.

 MANUAL CHLORINATOR DEVELOPMENT